theo-armour/ucsf2/arm-pit/notes-for-appointments/2019-02-14-notes-for-appointment.md

 * Building up to a list of daily exercises/movement routines
 	* For the next 5/10 years?
 * Better ways of signaling the time for doing something
 	* Too easy to ignore the bell

 ### While Exercising

-Things to think about while I am walking up and down the hall Standing up straight, stretching neck, squeezing handles hard etc
+Things list of things to think about while I am walking up and down the hallNeed
+* Standing up straight, stretching neck, squeezing handles hard etc

 ### After exercising